Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Introduction

 Let us point out a few differences to the set-up in \cite{KRU10}.
 First, rather than analyzing directly the spatially-discrete system, key results are established in the limit of continuum spatial components.
-We will see that for such systems the solution for the coupled system is characterized in terms of traveling waves, especially fixed points.
+We will see that for such systems the solution for the coupled system is characterized in terms of traveling waves, with special emphasis on fixed (stationary) waves that we call {\em interpolating spatial fixed points}.
 The spatially discrete version is then recovered as a sampling of the continuum system.
 The existence of traveling wave solutions and their relationship to the EXIT charts of the underlying component systems is the essential technical content of the analysis and does not depend on information theoretic aspects of the coding case.

-The second purpose of this paper is to show that herein-developed one-dimensional theory can model many higher-dimensional or even infinite-dimensional systems to enable accurate prediction of their performance.
+The second purpose of this paper is to show that the herein-developed one-dimensional theory can model many higher-dimensional or even infinite-dimensional systems to enable accurate prediction of their performance.
 This is very much in the spirit of the use of EXIT charts and Gaussian approximations for the the design of iterative systems.
 Using this interpretation, we apply our method to channel coding over general channels.
-Even though the method is no longer rigorous in these cases, we show that our graphical characterization gives very good predictions on the system performance and can therefore provide a convenient design tool.
+Even though the method is no longer rigorous in these cases, we show that our graphical characterization gives very good predictions of system performance is therefore a convenient design tool.

-Recently several alternative approaches to the analysis of spatially-coupled systems have been developed independently by various authors \cite{TTK11b, DJM11, YJNP12a, YJNP12b}.
+Recently several alternative approaches to the analysis of spatially-coupled systems have been developed by various authors \cite{TTK11b, DJM11, YJNP12a, YJNP12b}.
 These approaches share some important aspects with our work but there are also some important differences.
 Let us quickly discuss this.